10 Sep “I like to be close to the people”

 Detecting people with eye problems

-“I think the best part of my job is that I have so much contact with the population.
+“I think the best part of my job is that I’m in close contact with the population.
 After all, I like to be close to people.
 Sometimes I have to talk to patients for a long time to convince them and gain their trust.
 All too often, people don’t know about eye diseases and possible treatments.
 If I manage to convince someone to go to the hospital and meet them there again after vision-saving surgery, I feel proud.
 This patient is happy and I contributed a little bit to that happiness. ”

 Help our community workers to make eye care accessible to as many people as possible.
 Make a donation.